YoussefSamaan/Splendor-Game/README.md

     ./updatesubmodules.ps1 # Windows
     ./updatesubmodules.sh # Linux
     ```
-5. Run the following command in the root directory of the project:
+5. Run the following command in the root directory of the project.
+   It will take a while for the images to download the first time.
     ```bash
+    docker-compose up
+    ```
+   **Note:**
+    The first time you run this command, the Splendor-Server container will not be able to start
+   up.
+This is because the game service needs to be registered with the lobby service.
+To fix
+   this, go to localhost:4242. login with username "maex" and password "abc123_ABC123".
+Then,
+   add the game service by clicking on the "Admin Zone", and name the service splendor, and
+   password also "abc123_ABC123".
+Then, restart the docker container by running the following
+    command:
+     ```bash
+     docker-compose down
      docker-compose up
      ```
 6. Edit client/config.py to set the IP address of the server to the IP address of the machine
    running the docker container.
 7. Run the client by running the main.py file in the client directory.